Letter: A question of taste

 May 28, 2014

-First published as my Editor’s Letter in the June 2015 edition of ELLE Decoration UK
+First featured as my Editor’s Letter in the June 2016 edition of ELLE Decoration UK

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.